karimsa/gulp-jslint/README.md

     - *code*: a code relating to the error.
     - *message*: a message describing the error.

-## Support and Licensing
+## License

-Copyright (C) 2014-2016 Karim Alibhai.
-Code is licensed under the MIT license.
+Licensed under MIT license.

-Please use the official issues section in GitHub to post issues or feature requests.
-Stars and helpful comments are much appreciated! :)
+Copyright &copy; 2017 Karim Alibhai.